 Fraud offences are treated seriously by the courts, and representation by an experienced fraud lawyer is recommended.

-The maximum penalty for fraud under section 192E is 10 years imprisonment, and people found guilty of this crime often receive a prison sentence.
+In NSW, the maximum penalty for fraud under section 192E is 10 years’ imprisonment, and people found guilty of this crime often receive a prison sentence.

 The maximum penalties for specific variations of the main fraud offences are set out below.